betheden/greek-grammar/content/case_genitive.rst

   and,this,it is,the,testimony,**of the**,**John**

-*This is the testimony of John* ; or
+*This is the testimony of John*; or
 *This is* **John’s** *testimony*

-In this example, the relationship expressed is that of possession.
+In this example, the relationship expressed is that of possession and/or source.

-Article   [DRAFT - IN PROCESS]
+Article
 -------

 The **Genitive case** is primarily the case of description.